 The Amiga version sports great graphics and carries a few more details compared to the Atari ST and DOS.
 The game has up to 30 colors on-screen, although everything looks a bit darker but this is due to a coloring palette mismatch because it was ported directly from the Atari ST and the few extra colors were added afterwards, much like Midnight Resistance.
 The sprites are nicely drawn and smoothly animated and the background scrolling moves smoothly without glitches.
 As already said, each stage has its own graphics and perspective and this adds a lot to the overall presentation of the game.

-The sound here is fully sampled, offering high quality of gun-firing, screams and explosions SFX.
-The music is some of the best found in the Amiga games, most of it taken from the original soundtracks of the famous block-blaster.
+The sound on the Amiga is fully sampled, offering high quality of gun-fire, screams and explosions sound effects.
+The music is one of the best for an Amiga game, most of it taken from the original soundtrack of the popular blockbuster "The Untouchables" movie.